E-Invoicing for UAE Free Zone Companies: Are You Exempt?

 Misunderstanding of "Registration"

-Some free zone companies have never registered for VAT because they only traded with other free zone companies (zero-VAT transactions).
-They assume they don't need to register for FTA rules either.
+Some free zone companies have never registered for VAT because they only traded with other free zone companies.
+They assume the e-invoicing mandate doesn't apply to them either.

 - JAFZA (Jebel Ali Free Zone Authority): Dubai's largest free zone, handling imports, manufacturing, trading